Yakima

 The Yakima Humane Society provides care for thousands of animals each year, some of which require time in foster care before they are ready to be adopted.
 Fostering a homeless pet is both a rewarding and enriching experience; it is also great for families or individuals who love animals but cannot commit to having a full-time companion animal.

-For more information about being a foster or if you have any questions, please call 509-457-6854 or email [email protected].
+For more information about being a foster or if you have any questions, please call 509.457.6854 or email Rachel at: [email protected].
+If you are located in Kittitas County please call 509.925.7387 or email Kristine at: [email protected].

 Apply to Foster